demul/extrinsic2pyramid/README.md

-The core source-code of this module is just about-50-lines(not importing any other sub-module).
+The core source-code of this module is just about-50-lines(not importing any other non-basic sub-module).
 About-50-line is all you need to grasp this module, that means, easy to be merged to your project, and easy to be a base-module for more complex architecture(see demo2.py).